Mpowa-IO/Documents/Whitepaper.md

-The Technology
+## The Technology

 Overview of the technology that is used, modified and written in order for the Mpowa platform to function as it is supposed to.
 The Substrate client is the software that runs the blockchain node, it includes the following components: storage, runtime, p2p network, consensus, RPC, telemetry.

-## Runtime Architecture
+### Runtime Architecture

-The Moonbeam Runtime is built using FRAME and consists of pallets from substrate, frontier, cumulus, and `pallets/`.
+The mpowa Runtime is built using FRAME and consists of pallets from substrate, frontier, cumulus, and `pallets/`.

 From substrate: